Accuracy Limits of Causal Trees for Individualized Treatment Effects: Setup

 \end{itemize} \end{definition}

-The no-sample-splitting and honesty data usages are commonly encountered in the literature, and thus our results will speak directly to theoretical, methodological and empirical work relying on these sample splitting designs.
-While the estimators $\hat\tau^{\mathtt{NSS}}_{l}(\bx)$ and $\hat\tau^{\mathtt{HON}}_{l}(\bx)$, $l\in\{\mathtt{DIM},\mathtt{IPW},\mathtt{SSE}\}$, depend on the depth of the tree construction used, our notation does not make this dependence explicit because our results apply whenever at least one split takes place.
-See Section \ref{sec: X-Adaptivity and Inconsistency} for more discussion, and a setting where the number of splits is assumed to increase with the sample size.
+The no sample splitting and sample splitting data usages are commonly encountered in the literature, and thus our results will speak directly to theoretical, methodological and empirical work relying on these designs.
+While the estimators $\hat\tau_{l}(\bx)$ and $\check\tau_{l}(\bx)$, $l\in\{\mathtt{IPW},\mathtt{DIM},\mathtt{SSE}\}$, depend on the depth of the tree construction used, our notation keeps this dependence implicit except in the results whose conclusions require an explicit depth restriction.
+The integrated mean square bounds below keep the depth $K$ explicit, and may therefore be read along sequences $K=K_n$.